-Kinoniko EKAV (a Greek acronym for Kinoniko "Hellenic Social Welfare Assistance Unit" [in Greece, the "EKAV" is the National Direct Aid Center of the public health system]) is an independent social organization aiming at combating any form of social exclusion.
+Kinoniko EKAV (a Greek acronym for "Hellenic Social Welfare Assistance Unit" [in Greece, "EKAV" is the National Direct Aid Center of the public health system]) is an independent social organization aiming at combating any form of social exclusion.
 The name "Kinoniko EKAV" refers to the concept of responding to emergencies, where socially marginalized people are literally traumatized in their social status.

-Kinoniko EKAV aims at reaching out and helping people who have lost the capacity to meet their basic needs by themselves (accommodation, food, health care, etc.), and often even the capacity to ask for help, being in deep desperation.
+Kinoniko EKAV aims at reaching out and helping people who have lost the capacity to meet their basic needs by themselves (accommodation, food, health care, etc.), often even the capacity to ask for help and being in deep desperation.
 Such groups are, for example, street children, homeless individuals, unaccompanied minor refugees, isolated women, refugees with disabilities, unemployed without support, etc. With Greece remaining in a prolonged crisis, their numbers are growing; social marginalization is now hitting people who belonged to the well-off social groups until recently.

 Kinoniko EKAV was founded in Greece by a group of physicians, health professionals, legal professionals, journalists, and social and political scientists, who already had a wealth of experience in the field of social action and volunteer humanitarian missions.
 The main motivation for its creation has been the need to contribute in tackling the social impact of the crisis, which is pushing more and more fellow citizens towards the margins of society.

-Kinoniko EKAV is an action organization, independent from any government, political party, or other political or religious body, and with direct reference to the Universal Declaration of Human Rights, as well as to the values of Freedom, Equality, and Solidarity, as set out in the Organization's Charter of Principles.
+Kinoniko EKAV is an organization, independent from any government, political party, or other political or religious body, with direct reference to the Universal Declaration of Human Rights, as well as to the values of Freedom, Equality, and Solidarity, as set out in the Organization's Charter of Principles.

-Principles and rules of intervention of Kinoniko EKAV
+Principles and rules of the intervention

 Respect in dignity